 Having the ability to access local information relating to children, youth, adults and seniors for a community is important to support planning and targeted strategies but more importantly it can build on the diversity and uniqueness of each community.

 The main industries include:

 - Public administration

-- Health care and social assistance
+- Construction

 - Retail trade

-- Educational services
+- Health care and social assistance

-- Professional, scientific and technical services
+- Accommodation and food services

 This community is 1 of 33 in New Brunswick.

 It is part of:

 Zone 3: Fredericton and River Valley Area